dev-charles15531/AuthMe/README.md

 		],
 	],
 	````
 	The above is the format of subarray the $callbacks holds.
-Where,
+Where, <br/>
-	'users' is the name of the specific login constraint you're setting the callbacks for.
+	'users' is the name of the specific login constraint you're setting the callbacks for.<br/>
-	'pages' array key is another array with 'success' and 'error' which holds the value of success and error pages your auth will redirect to on auth-error or auth-success(values for 'error' and 'success' key can be left empty).
+	'pages' array key is another array with 'success' and 'error' which holds the value of success and error pages your auth will redirect to on auth-error or auth-success(values for 'error' and 'success' key can be left empty).<br/>
-	'functions' array key is another array with 'success' and 'error' which holds the value of success and error functions your auth will call on auth-error or auth-success(values for 'error' and 'success' key can be left empty).
+	'functions' array key is another array with 'success' and 'error' which holds the value of success and error functions your auth will call on auth-error or auth-success(values for 'error' and 'success' key can be left empty).<br/>
-				this function success and error value must be registered as an event in AuthMe/modules/Auth_me/Config/Events.php.
+				this function success and error value must be registered as an event in AuthMe/modules/Auth_me/Config/Events.php.<br/>

 - **$logout**
    This contains multidimensional array of actions each constraints will use for logout. eg: for users logout,